mamba-org/provision-with-micromamba/README.md

 (Optional) Custom environment cache key used with 'cache-env: true'.
 With the default environment cache key, separate caches will be created for each operating system (eg., Linux) and platform (eg., x64) and day (eg., 2022-01-31), and the cache will be invalidated whenever the contents of 'environment-file' or 'extra-specs' change.

+### `log-level`

+(Optional) Micromamba log level to use.
+One of "trace", "debug", "info", "warning", "error", "critical", "off".

 <!-- end generated -->

 ## Example usage